-(1) At least once per year, each customer/user at any premise(s) where any backflow prevention devices(s) is (are)

-installed shall have a certified test made of these devices and deliver to the City a copy of the test.
-In those specific instances where the Director of Public Works of the City deems the hazard to be great enough, certified inspections and test at more frequent intervals may be required.
-All tests shall be at the expense of the water user and shall be performed by a certified technician .
-An inspection of the device may be performed at any time complying with section "(h)" of this document.
+(1) At least once per year, each customer/user at any home, building, facility or structure where any backflow prevention device(s) is (are) installed shall have a certified test made of the device(s) and deliver to the City a copy of the test results.
+In those specific instances where the director of Public Works of the City deems the hazard to be great enough, certified inspections and/or tests may be required more often.
+Any and all tests shall be at the expense of the water user and shall be performed by a State of Colorado certified technician.
+An inspection of the device may be performed at any time.
+Inspections shall comply with section "(h)" of this document.

-(2) As necessary, the device shall be repaired or replaced at the expense of the customer/user whenever the device(s) is (are) found to be defective.
-Records of all such tests, repairs or replacement shall be kept by customer/user, a copy of which shall be submitted within 60 days to the Director of Public Works of the City.
+(2) As necessary or required, the device(s) shall be repaired or replaced at the expense of the customer/user whenever the device(s) is/are found to be defective.
+Records of all such tests, repairs or replacement shall be kept by customer/user, a copy of which shall be submitted to the City of Grand Junction Water Services Cross-Connection Control Coordinator.